Catholic Bishops Vote To Authorize Third-Party System For Reporting Abuse Allegations

-BALTIMORE (WJZ) — It’s the second day of the U.S. Conference of Catholic Bishops in Baltimore at the Marriott in Harbor East for its spring assembly.
+BALTIMORE (WJZ) — U.S. Catholic Bishops voted Wednesday to create a new national sex-abuse hotline run by an independent entity, a decision that represents one of the church’s most tangible steps yet in confronting its sex-abuse crisis.

-They have been met with several protests, including one from a survivor network of those abused by priests.
+“If you need to call the civil authorities, call the civil authorities,” Arlington, Virginia, Bishop Michael Burbidge said.
+“If you need to call the Metropolitan with concern, call the Metropolitan.
+The third-party system will be another way that you can do that.”

-The bishops and cardinals meet in Baltimore amid another sex scandal that broke last year in Pennsylvania, where a grand jury report charged 300 priests with more than 1,000 sexual assaults on children over 50 years.
+The conference in Baltimore is amid another sex scandal that broke last year in Pennsylvania where a grand jury report charged 300 priests with more than 1,000 sexual assaults over 50 years.

 Wednesday afternoon calls for reform rang loud outside, including a group headed by a former priest.
 He is calling on the attorney general to open a federal investigation into the church’s sexual abuse cover-ups and financial practices.